Every great garden starts with a plan. Get the most out of your garden with this free garden planner that you can print out and use as needed.

-The first few times we planted a garden, I didn’t plan… at all.
-And while we did harvest some food, we also struggled to remember what we planted, how much, and what did well in the garden.
+The first few times we planted a garden, I didn’t plan at all.
+And while we did harvest some food, we also struggled to remember what we planted, how much, and what did well in the garden and what we struggled with.

-This garden planner is simple, but helpful.
-It gives you 14 pages to keep track of what you’re doing and how well it worked out.
+This kitchen garden planner is simple, but helpful.
+It gives you 14 pages to help you plan and track your own garden.
 It has helped us not only improve our planting schedule, but also improve our garden year after year.

 It’s just simple enough to use without being overwhelming.
 And I can print out what I need, put it in my garden binder and be on my way to planning.
 It makes it really nice when I’m cruising the seed catalogues on those dark, cold December days.
-I know what I have, what I need, and what I want to plant.
+I know what I have, what I need, and what I want to plant to grow my own food.

 How to Use This Garden Planner